PeBelly/positionFinder/README.md

 # description
-This project demonstrates how it goes to determine the current  position within a Wifi-Network via coordinates of Wireless Access Point.
+This project demonstrates how it goes to determine current position within a Wifi-Network via coordinates of Wireless Access Point.

 # infos